xiejiang2014/Xiejiang.SKLottie.Samples/README.md

     Use SkiaSharp.Views.Wpf to present Lottie content in WPF.

 </ol>
 In theory, it can support any environment where .net core3.1+ and SkiaSharp can run.
-But currently I only make a sample of WPF.
+But currently I've only made samples for WPF and Avalonia.

 Currently in preview, there are many features of Lottie that are not yet supported.
 I have selected about 200 animations at https://lottiefiles.com/, of which about 150 are supported.
 There are also some known performance issues, but they are not currently prioritized.